lyang/braintree-rails/README.md

 NOTICE
 ---------------
+This IS NOT from or maintained by Braintree.

 The local validations are solely based on Braintree's document.
 For length and numericallity checks it works fine, but it can't verify credit card numbers etc without resulting to Braintree's API.